FC Dordrecht

 Football Club Dordrecht, or simply FC Dordrecht (/nl/) is a professional Dutch association football club based in Dordrecht, a city in the Western Netherlands, located in the province of South Holland.
 They currently compete in the Eerste Divisie, the second tier of the Dutch football league system.

-Originally founded on 16 August 1883 as Dordrechtsche Cricket Club (DCC) which later became Dordrechtse Football Club (DFC), it became a professional club in 1954 upon the introduction of professional football to the Netherlands.
+Originally founded on 16 August 1883 as Dordrechtsche Cricket Club which later became Dordrechtse Football Club (DFC), it became a professional club in 1954 upon the introduction of professional football to the Netherlands.
 In 1972, the professional branch separated from the parent club and continued under the name FC Dordrecht, before becoming DS '79 in 1979.
 On 1 July 1991, the club merged with SV SVV from Schiedam to become SVV/Dordrecht'90, before becoming Dordrecht '90 the following year.
 Since 1994, the club has been called FC Dordrecht.
 A two time KNVB Cup winner, Dordrecht has spent most of its existence as a second-tier Eerste Divisie side, with short stints in the top-tier Eredivisie.

 Since 1948, Dordrecht has played its home games at the Stadion Krommedijk (currently known as the Matchoholic Stadion for sponsorship reasons), which saw a major renovation in 1998–99.
 The stadium has a capacity of 4,235.

 History

 Beginnings

-Founded on 16 August 1883 as the cricket club DCC, the club branched out and added association football club to their club which changed its name to DCFC in 1891, before completely abandoning cricket in 1899 and continuing as DFC.
+Founded on 16 August 1883 as Dordrechtsche Cricket Club (DCC), the club branched out and added association football club to their club which changed its name to DCFC in 1891, before completely abandoning cricket in 1899 and continuing as DFC.
 It became a professional club in 1954 upon the introduction of professional football to the Netherlands.
 The next significant events were in 1972, at which time the professional branch of DFC was renamed FC Dordrecht, and in 1974 when the professionals and amateurs severed their ties.

+Jimmy Hogan was a inside forward, with Bolton Wanderers.
+During a pre-season tour Bolton beat Dordrecht 10–0; Hogan vowed to return to Dordrecht in order to "teach those fellows how to play properly".
+In 1910, Hogan accepted a two-year contract at Dordrecht and set about improving the team in fitness and ball control, as well as implementing the Combination Game.
+Impressed by his methods, the Royal Dutch Football Association recruited Hogan to manage the Netherlands in a friendly against Germany in October 1910, which Hogan's side won 2–1.

+Upon the expiry of his contract with Dordrecht in 1912, Hogan returned for a final season as a player at Bolton before returning to Vienna to coach the Austria national football team.